kirangeofran/tp/docs/DeveloperGuide.md

 All data related to books are stored in `book.txt`.

 ##### Implementation Details
-At the start of running the application, `readFileStorage` is called to get the data saved from the previous runs of the application.
+At the start of running the application, `readFileStorage` in `bookStorage` and `userStorage` are called to get the data saved from the previous runs of the application.

 ![ReadFileStorageDiagram.png](images%2FReadFileStorageDiagram.png)